 You want more bounce– Ghostbed’s top latex layer makes it much bouncier than Tomorrow Sleep.

 Tomorrow Sleep and Ghostbed offer pretty different options.
 I hope this review has helped you decide which brand is a better choice for your needs.
+Don’t forget to check out our mattress comparisons page to find more Tomorrow Sleep and Ghostbed comparisons like Tomorrow Sleep vs Casper and Ghostbed vs Nectar.
 Please leave any specific questions you may have in the comments.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.

 He likes things simple and take a straightforward, objective approach to his reviews.
 Joe has personally tested nearly 250 mattresses and always recommends people do their research before buying a new bed.
 He has been testing mattresses for over 5 years now, so he knows a thing or two when it comes to mattress selection.
 He has been cited as an authority in the industry by a number of large publications.